RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 If you want to define a more specific behavior on one microservice, you can create the file `/etc/systemd/system/regards-<microservice_type>.service`, with `<microservice_type>` being one of the REGARDS component (config,registry,gateway,admin-instanc,admin,authenticatio,storag,inges,da,catalo,orde,dataprovide,access-instanc,access-project,frontend)

-Here is an example `regards-order.service`:
+Here is an `regards-order.service` example:

 ```bash
 # Copyright 2017-2019 CNES - CENTRE NATIONAL d'ETUDES SPATIALES